 To back up where a women's place should be.
-I would remind my reader of those 1950's television shows like "Ozzie and Harriet", "Father Knows Best" and "Leave It to Beaver".
+I would remind my reader of those 1950's television sitcoms like "Ozzie and Harriet", "Father Knows Best" and "Leave It to Beaver".
 Where the wife is shown in her proper 1950's image.

 So who were these future women of "Space Patrol"?